| by Steve

 the 20% range, you can start to write off the existence of

+any significant resolution elements.
 A test like this will show that Super16mm film can resolve

 fewer vertical lines than some current standard resolution